MaximBigun/Zanzarah-Display-Fixer/README.md

 2. Extract this repository to a separate folder.
 3. Run `install.bat` **as administrator**.
 4. Select the game root folder, `...\ZanZarah`.
-5. Wait for the installation and the local Russian PAK build to finish.
+5. Wait for the installation finish.
 6. Run `System\dgVoodooCpl.exe`.

 ### dgVoodoo settings